dmcginley/project2-chart-my-data/README.md

 #### CSS root Selector
 **:root Selector - pseudo-class selector**

-I used the :root Selector for creating a personalised color set.
+I used the :root Selector for creating a personalized color set.
-As it an easy way to track colors across the elements while keeping the number of colors small.User Stories
+As it is an easy way to track colors across the elements while keeping the number of colors small.User Stories

 ![:root Colors](readme-images/root-colors.png)